 Offline Functions: Native app offers the best possibility if working in places with no connectivity is a must.
 While web apps can make do with in-browser caching, the functionality is limited in comparison with native apps.

-Content Restrictions, Approval Process: Native apps and Hybrid apps are hosted by the respective platform specific app stores and each has specific guidelines, content restrictions and approval processes too.
-This is often time consuming and may require a base fees, the same applies for content updates.
-Web apps on the other hand have no such restrictions.
-While this may seem as an issue when there are many apps in picture, for a few apps enterprises can easily cover the overhead in lieu for better features.
+Content Restrictions, Approval Process: Native apps and Hybrid apps are hosted by the respective platform-specific app stores and each has specific guidelines, content restrictions and approval processes too.
+This is often time-consuming and may require a base fee, the same applies for content updates.
+Web apps, on the other hand, have no such restrictions.
+While this may seem like an issue when there are many apps in the picture, for a few apps enterprises can easily cover the overhead in lieu of better features.

 Native Apps – Google Maps, Twitter, LinkedIn etc.